plblum/jivs/README.md

 	(combiningBuilder)=> combiningBuilder.stringLength(10));
 modifier.apply();
 ```
-The above would be the same as if business logic had initially done this:
+The result would be the same as if business logic had initially done this:
 ```ts
 builder.input('Key', LookupKey.String, { label: 'Start date'} ).all(
 	(childrenBuilder)=> childrenBuilder.regExp(/^[\d[ABCD_]+$/).stringLength(10));